Arthroscopy : high-precision, minimally invasive surgery

 In which cases is arthroscopy indicated?

-• Localized cartilage damage
+• Localized cartilage damage : areas of partial wear of the cartilage.

-• Mechanical conflicts or joint blockages
+• Mechanical conflicts or joint blockages : persistent functional impairment.

-• Joint lavage in cases of inflammatory osteoarthritis or infection
+• Joint lavage in cases of inflammatory osteoarthritis or infection.

 How does the procedure take place?

-• Resection of a damaged meniscus
+• Resection or regularization of a damaged meniscus.

-• Removal of a foreign body
+• Removal of an intra-articular foreign body.

-• Suture or tissue repair
+• Suture or repair of meniscal or ligament tissue.

 What are the post-operative consequences ?